fstrozzi/bioruby-grid/README.md

 bioruby-grid
 ============

-Utility to create and distribute jobs
+Utility to create and distribute jobs on a queue system.
+It is particularly suited to process BigData (i.e. NGS analyses), helping generating hundreds of different jobs with ease to crunch large datasets.

 Usage
 =====

 This utility is a command line based tool built around the concept of a template that can be reused to generate tens, hundreds or thousands of different jobs to be sent on a queue system.

-It is particularly useful when dealing with BigData analysis (e.g. NGS data processing) on a distributed system.

 The tool for now supports only PBS queue systems, but can be easily expanded to account also for other queueing systems.